BBN-E/Rapid-customization-events-acl19/nlplingo/README.md

 #### Running nlplingo

-You need to point PYTHONPATH to 2 locations:
+You need to point PYTHONPATH to 1 locations:
-- dir that contains serifxml.py
 - dir where nlplingo resides

 This is an example command: